 Once signed up, you can download NordVPN’s software immediately and will receive a confirmation email containing some useful links.

 In order to connect to the fastest server for your needs, you should let the software pick a server for you.
 This is because individual servers can vary in performance, so picking one at random is unlikely to produce optimum results.

 As we have already seen, there are lots of servers to choose from.
 These include many specialized servers.
-P2P is allowed on all severs, but some specially optimised for the task.
+P2P is allowed on all servers, but some specially optimized for the task.